GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Fields of type text (data type xs:string) allow formatting by means of XHTML or <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a>, which is interpreted accordingly during display or document generation.

-By the way, texts can also be formatted using XHTML and markdown in many authoring tools, including Excel®, Archi, Camunda Modeler and Cameo.
+By the way, texts can also be formatted using XHTML and markdown in many authoring tools, including LibreOffice, Excel®, Archi, Camunda Modeler and Cameo.
 The formatting is preserved during import.

 ### Investigate Semantic Relationships